 Emilio Aguinaldo Shrine

 This is a shrine to Emilio F. Aguinaldo that is located in Kawit in Cavite.
-It was the home of Emilio F. Aguinaldo who was officially the first President of the Philippines, the only president of the First Philippine Republic.
+It was the home of Emilio F. Aguinaldo who was officially the first President of the Philippines, and the only president of the First Philippine Republic.

 This mansion in Kawit, Cavite also become the site where the Philippine Independence from Spanish rule was declared in 1898.
 The shrine is a museum filled with significant artifacts of the historic event.